Free Action Verbs Worksheets for Kids | Printable PDF Activities

 1. Look at each picture and write the correct action verb from the word box in the blank.

 3. Look at the picture and think about activities you can do at the beach.
-Write six verbs that describe actions happening in the picture.
+Write six verbs that describe the actions happening in the picture.

 4. Circle the action verbs and use them to complete the sentences below.

-Action Verbs Scramble Word Worksheet
+Action Verb Word Scramble Worksheet

 1. Unscramble the action verb, then draw a line to match it with the correct picture.

 2. Look at the picture and unscramble the letters to find the correct action verb.
-Write the correct word on the line.
+Write the word on the line.

 Trace the Action Verbs Worksheet